H97Abaza/freecodecamp-relational-database-course-projects/worldcup-database/README.md

 # [Build a World Cup Database](https://www.freecodecamp.org/learn/relational-database/build-a-world-cup-database-project/build-a-world-cup-database)

 This is one of the required projects of [Relational Database](https://www.freecodecamp.org/learn/relational-database) certification offered by [freeCodeCamp](https://www.freecodecamp.org).
-For this project, I build a database of celestial bodies using PostgreSQL.
+For this project, I build a database of World Cup using PostgreSQL and shell script to insert data.

 ## Completed tasks: